 By April 2013, Medium had grown to a 30 people team.
-In the same month, on 17th April, Medium made its first acquisition – a longform science and technology journalism website which began its journey with help from 2,566 backers that donated $140,201 through Kickstarter, one of whom was Evan Williams.
+In the same month, on the 17th of April, Medium made its first acquisition — a long-form science and technology journalism website that began its journey with help from 2,566 backers that donated $140,201 through Kickstarter, one of whom was Evan Williams.

 “If you already know what we do, don’t expect big changes yet.
 Our service is an ongoing experiment, but we have no immediate plans to alter the team, the places we publish (our website and the Kindle store), or how much we charge for each article.

 More importantly, we have no plans — at any time — to stop crafting hard-hitting narratives about big ideas.
 One of the things that made it easy to join Medium was the knowledge that the company believes in great storytelling as much as we do, and is prepared to support what we do.